mike-ward/mike-ward.github.io/_posts/2006-08-31-good-exception-management-rules-of-thumb.md

 ---
 layout: post
-title:  Good Exception Management Rules of Thumb
+title: 'Good Exception Management Rules of Thumb'
 ---
 Another great article from Scott Hanselman's blog.
 I've been involved in more "discussions" on exception management than I care to remember.
 It surprises me how many developers see them as evil, even to the point of banning them from code.
 Exceptions are not evil, they're a tool like anything else and it takes some understanding to wield them properly.
 Scott has some nice "[Rules of Thumb](http://www.hanselman.com/blog/GoodExceptionManagementRulesOfThumb.aspx)" here that I totally agree with.